fossasia/gci18.fossasia.org/README.md

 - Ask for a picture or take it from github and set the size to 1366x566 px
 - Upload the picture to the img folder - with a suitable name
-- Add the mentor to the _data/orgprojects.yml file as shown below
+- Add the project to the _data/orgprojects.yml file as shown below

 ```yaml
 - title: Project name